zczcwh/POTTER/human_mesh_recovery/README.md

 ## Fetch data
-Please follow download instructions from [HybrIK](https://github.com/Jeff-sjtu/HybrIK) to get the dataset since our code is build based on HybrIK.
+Please follow the download instructions from [HybrIK](https://github.com/Jeff-sjtu/HybrIK) to get the dataset since our code is built based on HybrIK.